andreasabel/inCode/entry/lenses-products-prisms-sums.md

 I just think it's interesting that the same type can be "decomposed" into a sum of two different types in multiple ways.

-(Fun haskell challenge: the version of `match` I wrote there is conceptually simple, but very inefficient.
-It traverses the input list three times, uses two partial functions, and uses a `Bool`.
-Can you write a `match` that does the same thing while traversing the input list only once and using no partial functions or `Bool`s?)

-One final curious sum: if we consider the "empty data type" `Void`, the type with no inhabitants:
+Another curious sum: if we consider the "empty data type" `Void`, the type with no inhabitants:

 ``` {.haskell}
 data Void           -- no constructors, no valid inhabitants